meetbryce/unify/docs/INFORMATION_SCHEMA.md

 This table stores critical metadata about each Unify managed table.
 This information could include:

-- The adapter and API/file source that created the table
+- The connector and API/file source that created the table
 - The refresh interval
 - The last refresh time and the record count from the refresh
 - The last refresh message if there was an error
 - A help comment describing the table
-- The "source" of the table, either a file URI or a REST adapter config block
+- The "source" of the table, either a file URI or a REST connector config block

 `connectionscans` table